ronivay/XenOrchestraInstallerUpdater/README.md

  - Installs Xen-Orchestra from latest sources (doesn't install any new packages)

 3. Deploy container
- - Offers options to build container locally or pull from dockerhub
+ - Offers options to pull ready docker image from dockerhub, also maintained by me

 4. Rollback installation
  - Offers option to choose which installation to use from existing ones (if more than 1)